12 May CIA Exam Pass Rates: Breakdown

 Becoming a Certified Internal Auditor isn’t easy.
 If it was, everybody would do it.

-Part of the reason why becoming CIA certified comes with such high acclaim is that it takes a great deal of knowledge and discipline in order to achieve this certification.
+Part of the reason why the CIA certification comes with such high acclaim is that it takes a great deal of knowledge and discipline in order to earn one.
 It’s a key reason why businesses with so much value will trust the judgement of a CIA certified auditor and take their advice to heart, even if it requires them to turn their entire organization upside down.

 Sounds like a great career choice, right?